import-io/huge-table/README.md

 # HugeTable

-Table component to handle huge sets of data, based on Facebook's FixedDataTable.
+Table component to handle huge sets of data, based on Facebook's FixedDataTable and Schrodinger's Fixed Data Table 2

 ## How to use it